 FACT: Slender may look good, but people who are relatively thin can still carry unhealthy visceral fat internally that pads vital organs, putting them at risk for heart disease, Type 2 diabetes, and cancer.
 You can’t assess cardiac risk factors from just looking at people’s physical shape.
 We sometimes think that diabetes is linked to inactivity and overeating, for example, yet 20% of diabetics are thin – likely thanks to genetics.

 MYTH No. 5: Fat is fat, and it’s always bad.

 Extra weight seems to be worse for some people than others.
-But physical activity and a healthy diet do tend to offset the risks of being overweight; if you’re only slightly overweight but still active, you may be less likely to experience health problems like high cholesterol or heart disease.
-Data from more than 88,000 women in the Nurses Health Study shows that lean but sedentary women had 1.48 greater risks for coronary heart disease than heavier but physically active women.
+But physical activity and a healthy diet do tend to offset the risks of being overweight; if you’re only slightly overweight but still active, you may be less likely to experience health problems like heart disease.
+Data from more than 88,000 women in the Nurses Health Study shows that lean but sedentary women had 1.48 times the risk for coronary heart disease than heavier but physically active women.

 Find out more about these myths.
 Also read:

 - What Your Body Fat Really Looks Like